What Are Human Rights?

 Civil and political rights

 The International Covenant on Civil and Political Rights and its First Optional Protocol entered into force in 1976.
-The Covenant had 167 states parties by the end of 2010.
 The Second Optional Protocol was adopted in 1989.

 The Covenant deals with such rights as freedom of movement; equality before the law; the right to a fair trial and presumption of innocence; freedom of thought, conscience and religion; freedom of opinion and expression; peaceful assembly; freedom of association; participation in public affairs and elections; and protection of minority rights.
 It prohibits arbitrary deprivation of life; torture, cruel or degrading treatment or punishment; slavery and forced labour; arbitrary arrest or detention; arbitrary interference with privacy; war propaganda; discrimination; and advocacy of racial or religious hatred.